In-silico assessment tool for reducing the risk of failure of arterio-venous fistula (AVF) in patients subjected to haemodialysis

 The work on this project will involve:

-- working in close collaboration with clinicians for a high impact multidisciplinary research project
+- Working in close collaboration with clinicians for an high impact multidisciplinary research project

 This project is a joint collaboration between the Cardiovascular Engineering Research Laboratory (CERL) based at the School of Mechanical and Design Engineering, and the Vascular Assessment Unit at the Queen Alexandra Hospital.
 Patient specific data will be provided by the Queen Alexandra Hospital, and the model predictions will be fed-back to their consultants.
 Comparisons between the model outputs and the surgeon independent assessment will permit additional calibration.

 You'll need a good first degree from an internationally recognised university (minimum upper second class or equivalent, depending on your chosen course) or a Master’s degree in Medical Engineering, Mechanical Engineering or related discipline.
 In exceptional cases, we may consider equivalent professional experience and/or qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 Solid experience with numerical modelling software, CAD software, MATLAB or equivalent structured programming languages, and interest in experimental validation tests is desirable.

 How to apply